trevorvoncannon/angi/README.md

 ```bash
 helm install -f values.yaml api-requester . --namespace angi --create-namespace
 ```
-After running this command, you should see this output
+After running this command, you should see this output:

 ```
 NAME: api-requester